xinan-nancy-chen/rOMT/README.md

  # of clusters after max-cluster-number (clus_cutoff) threshold = 44
 Speed Map in nifty format saved in ../rOMT/test_results/C294/diff_2e3_mask_1_tj_3_dt_0.4_nt_10_ti_31_tf_49_uini_0_rini_none_beta_0.0001_R_gamma_0.008_correctHu_dtri1_tinterp0_rmin0_rnorm0_rsmooth1_rreinit0_source0_dilate3_pcg20/LPPA_set001_032821
 ```
-A 3D rendering of the speed map will be plotted in Matlab, and a file in nifty format will be saved into the above directory which could be best visualized in Amira. <br />
+3D rendering of the speed and Péclet maps will be plotted in Matlab, and a file in nifty format will be saved into the above directory which could be best visualized in Amira. <br />

-Type 2: For flux vectors, you will see output like:
+Type 2: For pathlines w./w.o. endowed values and flux vectors, you will see output like:
 ```
 Lagrangian-Pathline (C294 data, mask = 1, affSmooth = 1, dilate = 3),
 analysis type = vectors